 Who isn’t a fan of this luscious layering of sauce and fresh pasta?
 Lasagna, said to have evolved from perhaps the first known pasta, is certainly beloved.
 Its many adaptations are a testament to its popularity as an Italian delicacy.

-The two most well-known versions of lasagna: the Bolognese creation made with spinach noodles and bechamel sauce, and the southern Italian version with tomato sauce, cheeses, meat and hard-boiled eggs, are both extraordinary in their own way.
-As you might guess, my favorite is the southern Italian variation.
+The two most well-known versions of lasagna: the Bolognese creation made with spinach noodles and bechamel sauce, and the southern Italian version with tomato sauce, cheeses, meat and hard-boiled eggs are both extraordinary in their own way.
 Traditionally, lasagna contains copious amounts of meat within its many layers of cheese and pasta, but I have adapted this recipe for a light, summer vegetarian dish.
 It still has that comforting lasagna flavor and aroma and is made with fresh pasta, sweet summer veggies, and savory tomato sauce.

 Notes to the cook:

-As a last resort, you can use boxed, dried lasagna noodles for this recipe, but please don’t do it.
-I won’t come over to your house and pitch your dried lasagna (even though I want to), but please promise me that you will resist and use only fresh pasta for this recipe.
+As a last resort, you can use boxed, dried lasagna noodles for this recipe, but this might be a good time to practice making fresh pasta.
 If you are lucky enough to have access to fresh lasagna noodles through your grocer, that is a gift.
 If not, now might be the time to learn this skill.
 I admit that there is a steep learning curve for making fresh pasta, but oh, it is so worth it.
 A pasta rolling machine, either hand-cranked or machine operated, is a simple purchase these days.
 Here is a link to my step-by-step instructions and video for making and rolling fresh pasta.
 Also, there is a plethora of YouTube videos available for making your own pasta.
-Once you learn to make and roll fresh pasta, you can make lasagna, fettucine, ravioli, angel hair, tagliatelle, and on and on.
+Once you learn to make and roll fresh pasta, you can make lasagna, fettuccine, ravioli, angel hair, tagliatelle, and on and on.

 Light and Savory Lasagna